cortezaproject/corteza-docs/CONTRIBUTING.md

 # How to Contribute

 Corteza projects are [Apache 2.0 licensed](LICENSE) and accept contributions via GitHub pull requests.
-This document outlines some of the conventions on development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.
+This document outlines some of the conventions on development workflow, commit message formatting, contact points, and other resources to make it easier to get your contribution accepted.

 # Certificate of Origin

-By contributing to this project you agree to the Developer Certificate of Origin (DCO).
+By contributing to this project, you agree to the Developer Certificate of Origin (DCO).
 This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
 See the [DCO](DCO) file for details.

 # Getting Started